 Pulse oximeter with a photodiode – Truth or false?

-Written by Deepak Bhagat, In Technology, Published On
+Written by Deepak Bhagat, In Technology, Updated On

-, 392 Views
+, 516 Views

-Unfortunately, measurement using optical technology comes with one major drawback It is extremely difficult to alter it.
+Unfortunately, measurement using optical technology comes with one major drawback: It is extremely difficult to alter it.

-Furthermore, when the watch is strapped too tight the blood won’t be allowed to flow freely through the veins.
-If you fasten it too loosely it can allow light to pass through the lens, which can alter the intensity of light absorbed by the photodiode and alter the signals.
+Furthermore, when the watch is strapped too tight, the blood won’t be allowed to flow freely through the veins.
+If you fasten it too loosely, it can allow light to pass through the lens, which can alter the intensity of light absorbed by the photodiode and alter the signals.
 The equipment must be secured with enough sturdiness that it isn’t able to move around the wrist and that light isn’t able to penetrate the envelope.
 It should also be fastened at a moderately low level so that it doesn’t disrupt the circulation of blood within the tissues.

 Also, we don’t take any steps to increase the accuracy of the measurement while performing activities that require us to place our hands over the line of our hearts.
-When you are pulling upwards on the bar, for instance, the hands are facing upwards which means that blood does not circulate as effectively because of gravity.
+When you are pulling upwards on the bar, for instance, the hands are facing upwards, which means that blood does not circulate as effectively because of gravity.
 The high frequency of vibrations when riding a bike or MTB bike could result in the optical heart rate gauge moving away from the wrist’s surface.
-The continuous bending of the wrist during riding a bicycle can cause the blood vessels to narrow and blood cannot flow freely.
+The continuous bending of the wrist while riding a bicycle can cause the blood vessels to narrow, and blood cannot flow freely.

 Measurement precision

-Therefore, we suggest using wrist measurements in activities that require a pulse that doesn’t change rapidly like long runs or cycling for recreation instead of wearing an interval belt.
+Therefore, we suggest using wrist measurements in activities that require a pulse that doesn’t change rapidly, like long runs or cycling for recreation, instead of wearing an interval belt.

 What is the reason we require wrist measurements?